Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

-Slightly above the lowest center-of-mass excitation (for $g\to\infty$), the spectrum shows an intrinsic excitation.
+Slightly above the lowest center-of-mass excitation (for $g\to\infty$), the spectrum shows an intrinsic excitation which is only present with a distinguishable bath.
 For $N=3$, this intrinsic excitation is created by a manifold of four states and reaches the Tonks-Girardeau energy for three particles, $E=9/2\hbar\omega$.
 For $N>3$, this intrinsic excitation is instead created by a doublet structure of opposite parity.
 Each line of the doublet is itself degenerate $D=N-2$ times.
-It is worth mentioning that this first intrinsic excited doublet (see panels (b-d) of \fref{sec:energy;fig:spectrum}) is only present if the bath is made by distinguishable particles.
-A system with a bath of identical bosons shows the same ground state doublet (and some excitations) but not this intrinsic excitation.

 Note that the first intrinsic excited doublet (for $N>3$) and the ground state have a similar structure.
-Therefore, to further examine these states, in \fref{sec:energy;fig:s.c.energy} we show the impurity energy $E_I$ for the ground state doublet and the first intrinsic excited doublet computed by both ED (left panels) and the mean-field solution (right panels) described in \sref{sec:model;subsec:mf}.
-For the excitations, $E_I$ is defined as the difference between the energy of the excited state and the energy of the non-interacting ground state.
+Therefore, to further examine these states, in \fref{sec:energy;fig:s.c.energy} we show the impurity energy $\mu$ for the ground state doublet (top panels) and the first intrinsic excited doublet (bottom panels) computed by both ED (left panels) and the mean-field solution (right panels) described in \sref{sec:model;subsec:mf}.
+Here we note that the MF solutions provide a similar qualitative structure to that obtained with ED.
+We also stress again that the shown intrinsic excitations only appear for a distinguishable bath.
+Moreover, for the excitations $\mu$ is defined as the difference between the energy of the excited state and the energy of the non-interacting ground state.

-As discussed in \sref{sec:energy;subsec:ground}, the ground-state energy (see panel (a) of \fref{sec:energy;fig:s.c.energy}) in the infinite interacting limit increases with $N$.
+As discussed in \sref{sec:energy;subsec:ground}, the ground-state energy (top panels of \fref{sec:energy;fig:s.c.energy}) in the infinite interacting limit increases with $N$.
 Also, the gap between the two states closes for a weaker interaction as the number of particles increases.
-Independently of $N$, each state of these doublets has no degeneracy and there is one even and the other with odd parity.
+Independently of $N$, each state of these doublets has no degeneracy, with one having even parity while the other having odd parity.